This Page: Things to do Close to Harvey| Gallery

 barn, fun farm, otters and penguins and onsite pub that brews its own beer the Bird in Hand.

 Just around the bay and visible from Hayle is the famous artistic centre of St Ives with its famous Tate Modern gallery, and its thriving artistic community.
-Ten miles out to sea is the Wave Hub, the world's largest underwater electrical socket for testing marine renewable energy generators.

 Some Holiday Ideas Close to Hayle

 For loads more ideas please visit our EXPLORE page.